'We just have to push ourselves' - Ayinde urges Eskilstuna United after Player of the Match performance | Goal.com

 Over the last four matches, she has won three Player of the Match awards for her influential showings, including in her side's Damallsvenskan’s 3-3 opener against KIF Orebro a week ago.

+Julia Roddar's 42nd minute strike gave Goteborg the lead at Tunavallen but a last-gasp equaliser from Loretta Kullashi ensured Eskilstuna avoid defeat against the last season's runners-up.

-After her latest award, the 25-year-old has shared her desire to continue to impress in her position to inspire her side to success, while lauding her teammates' showing against Goteborg.
+Having bagged another POTM award, the 25-year-old vows to continue to impress in her position for her side's success, while lauding her teammates' showing against Goteborg.

 "It wasn't a bad result against Goteborg, they are a good side with nine national team players," Ayinde told Goal.